TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

 ### DATA SOURCE
 ---
-The primary source of Data used here is Sales data.xlsx and this is an open source data that was provided by the instructors of Ladies In Tech program, it can be freely downloaded from an open source online such as Kaggle or FRED or any other data repository site.
+The primary source of Data used here is Sales data.xlsx that was provided by the instructors of  Incubator hub for the Ladies In Tech program.

 ### DATA DESCRIPTION
 ---